ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ![Perfect spot in Sweden](/assets/images/IMG_9384.jpg)

+Beaches are also great.
+But my filter system can't treat salty water, so I have to leave the beaches once in awhile to find freshwater.

 ### Does it get lonely when you're not traveling with anyone or are zoom calls just that good?

 Zoom calls can't replace social interactions in real life.
 I like traveling and I also enjoy being on my own once in a while.
 But I consider myself as a social person, so I really like traveling with others and always drive back to my hotspots to spend time with my family and friends.
 I couldn't imagine settling alone in the middle of nowhere.